John Adams (1735-1826)

 Founding Father & 2nd President of the United States (1797-1801)

 Between 1777 and 1782, he was on service in Europe, first as a diplomat in France and then as U.S. Minister to the Netherlands.
 He co-negotiated the Treaty of Paris (1783) that ended the war and saw the United States globally recognized as an independent nation.
 From 1785, he was 1st U.S. Minister to Britain.
-Returning to Massachusetts in 1788, America was preparing for its first Presidential election and as the Virginian George Washington was considered a shoe-in, Adams was favored for the Vice-Presidency as many thought it should fall to a Northerner.
+Returning to Massachusetts in 1788, America was preparing for its first Presidential election and as the Virginian George Washington was considered a shoe-in, Adams was favored for the Vice-Presidency as many thought it should fall to a northerner.
 In 1789, Adams was voted the 1st Vice-President of the United States under Washington.
 During this time, he played a minor role in politics and did not enjoy the inactivity of the role, but nonetheless served two uncontested terms.

 Parents (2)